Trump administration requests $7 billion for Harvey response

 FEMA's disaster relief fund had been at around $3.6 billion heading into the storm, homeland security adviser Tom Bossert said Thursday, and that pool of money was funding most of the agency's response.

+Ryan said on Twitter that the House "will act quickly" on the request.
+Senate Majority Leader Mitch McConnell also said that the Senate was prepared to move quickly.
+Congress returns from its August recess on Tuesday.

+The scope of the damage caused by the storm could make it the costliest natural disaster in the nation's history.

 Harvey made landfall on the Texas Gulf Coast a week ago as a Category 4 hurricane, then turned into a tropical storm and swamped parts of the Texas coast this week.
-Houston, Beaumont, and other cities saw major flooding, and the storm is blamed in at least 38 deaths.
+Houston, Beaumont, and other cities saw major flooding.
+The storm is blamed in at least 41 deaths as of Friday night.

-The House is expected to vote on the appropriation next week.
-The scope of the damage wrought by the storm could make it the costliest natural disaster in the nation's history.
+More than 436,000 households have registered for aid through FEMA in the aftermath of the storm, the Friday request says.

+OMB Director Mick Mulvaney said in the letter to Ryan that "this request is a down-payment on the President's commitment to help affected states recover from the storm, and future requests will address longer-term rebuilding needs."

 "Working closely with the President and the House of Representatives, the Senate stands ready to act quickly to provide this much-needed assistance to those impacted communities, and support first responders and volunteers," McConnell said.